 Some historians speculate that paper was the key element in global cultural advancement.
 According to this theory, Chinese culture was less developed than the West in ancient times because bamboo, while abundant, was a clumsier writing material than papyrus.
 Chinese culture advanced during the Han Dynasty and preceding centuries due to the invention of paper; and Europe advanced during the Renaissance due to the introduction of paper and the printing press.

-Development of the Modern Papermaking Process
+The Modern Papermaking Process

 Paper remained a luxury item through the centuries, until the advent of steam-driven papermaking machines in the 19th century, which could make paper with fibres from wood pulp.
 Although older machines predated it, the Fourdrinier machine became the basis for most modern papermaking.